hmlewis-astro/mta_analysis/final_pres/final_writeup.md

 - Mapshapper (employed by pre-packaged analysis algorithms by the USGS) for creating and altering geographic databases
 - Pandas, GeoPandas, and Numpy for data analysis
 - GeoPandas for handling and plotting geographic data
-- Matplotlib for plotting
-- Tableau for interactive visualizations
+- Matplotlib and Tableau for plotting and interactive visualizations

 ### Communication